thuml/HashNet/models/train/README.md

 }
 ```
 Set the num_output to the code length you want.
-And then find the PairwiseLoss layer:
+And then find the pairwise_loss layer:
 ```
 layer {
   name: "pairwise_loss"